nagliyvred/sample-rack-app/README.md

 # Sample rack-based application

-Sample rack based application which can be easily deployed to shellycloud.com
+Sample rack based application which can be easily deployed to [Shelly Cloud](https://shellycloud.com)

 ---